-- (b) In the case of an accident or incident in a foreign state involving civil aircraft of Vietnam registry, where the foreign state is a signatory to Annex 13 to the Chicago Convention of the International Civil Aviation Organization, the state of occurrence is responsible for the investigation. - (c) If the accident or incident occurs in a foreign state not bound by the provisions of Annex 13 to the Chicago Convention, or if the accident or incident involves a public aircraft (Annex 13 applies only to civil aircraft), the conduct of the investigation shall be in consonance with any agreement entered into between the Government of Vietnam and the foreign state.
+- (a) Vietnam shall have to conduct investigation on aviation accidents and serious incidents occurring in the Vietnamese territory or flight information regions managed by Vietnam. - (b) In the case of an accident or incident in a foreign state involving civil aircraft of Vietnam registry, where the foreign state is a signatory to Annex 13 to the Chicago Convention of the International Civil Aviation Organization, the state of occurrence is responsible for the investigation. - (c) If the accident or incident occurs in a foreign state not bound by the provisions of Annex 13 to the Chicago Convention involving civil aircraft of Vietnam registry, the conduct of the investigation shall be in consonance with any agreement entered into between the Government of Vietnam and the foreign state.